astromono/Oct2Julia/README.md

 "# Oct2Julia"

-This repo treat to identify some tips to run octave files from julia RESP using PyCall and Oct2py modules from Julia and Python
+This repo will treat to identify some tips to run octave files from julia REPL using PyCall and Oct2py modules from Julia and Python.